 Subscribe via Email and never miss anything on Frog Mom!

 Dart 10K swim, check!
 While swimming 10 kilometers/6.2 miles sounds daunting in distance, the Dart10K is nothing but.
 This classic back-to-school British swim is known as scenic, friendly and laid-back.
 Does that sound like a Bear Grylls swim to you?
-Not to me, and not to 1,600 other swimmers who took part in the event the first weekend of September.
-I completed the swim both in 2015 and 2016 and this is how it went.
+Not to me, and not to 1,600 other swimmers who take part in the event the first weekend of September.
+I completed the swim both in 2015 and 2016 and I am doing it again in 2017.

 As the spring months rolled in, it eventually dawned on me that 10K was no walk in the park and I structured my summer to build up in distance until September.

 In 2015, I swam 5K in June, 6.5K in July, but August did me in with the kids’ summer vacations and training suffered.
 In 2016, I only took part in a 2K swim in July and a 2.8K swim in August, but the bulk of my training consisted of 1+ hour swims (and two two-hour swims) with friends and my husband.
 I was much more consistent in doing longer distances more regularly and this translated into much a much faster swim.

 I completed the Dart 10K and to my delight, finished at 3 hours and 26 minutes in 2015 and 3 hours and 4 minutes in 2016.
 That’s 22 minutes scraped off my time in a year!
 The differentiating factor between both years?
 I blame it on the water temperature and better training.

 In 2016, the water was much warmer than in 2015 and what a difference it made.
 Between 13C/55F and 19C/66F, the temperature difference meant a struggle to close my hands during 3K versus a pleasant swim without any claw hands.
 When you don’t have to worry about water temperature, you can start focusing on technique and sighting (also, sightseeing).